alliance-genome/agr_archive_initial_prototype/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.
+This includes both the default configuration and instructions on how to customize your environment.
+This configuration allows user to have flexible development environment.

 ## Contents